Happiness (short story): Plot summary

-Two shepherds, a decrepit, toothless man of eighty, and his young counterpart, guarding a huge flock of sheep, have to spend the night by the broad steppe road.
+Two shepherds, a decrepit, toothless man of eighty, and his young counterpart, guarding a huge flock of sheep, must spend the night by the broad steppe road.
 A man with a horse stops to ask for a light for his pipe.
-The old man recognizes him as Panteley, a land supervisor at the nearby Kovyli village, then informs him of the death of "a wicked old man" called Zhmenya, in whose presence melons whistled and pikes laughed.
-The latter's major fault though, from the speaker's point of view, was that he’d known where all the local treasures were hidden but would not tell anyone.
-After that the conversation evolves around this issue: it appears that gold and silver are in abundance here in the kurgans, but nobody can find them, because all of them are under the spell.
+The old man recognizes him as Panteley, a land supervisor at the nearby Kovyli village, then informs him of the death of "a wicked old man" called Zhmenya, whose presence melons whistled and pikes laughed.
+The latter's major fault, though, from the speaker's point of view, was that he’d known where all the local treasures were hidden but would not tell anyone.
+After that, the conversation evolves around this issue: it appears that gold and silver are abundant here in the kurgans, but nobody can find them, because all of them are under the spell.

-The old man warms up to the subject, which he seems to be obsessed with.
-It appears that he'd made numerous attempts at diggings, craving to find his 'happiness', but to no avail: all the treasures in the vicinity must have been put under spell.
+The old man warms up to the subject, which he seems obsessed with.
+It appears he'd made numerous attempts at digging, craving to find his 'happiness', but to no avail: all the treasures in the vicinity must have been put under a spell.
 "But what will you do with the treasure when you find it?" the young man enquires.
 "I know what I'll do.
-I'll… I’ll show them!.." the old man promises but does not go beyond that.
+I'll… I’ll show them!" the old man promises, but does not go beyond that.
 The conversation lasts until daybreak.
-Finally the supervisor leaves, apparently deeply moved by the information he had received.
-Even more meaningfully thoughtful look the sheep all around.
+Finally, the supervisor leaves, apparently deeply moved by the information he had received.
+Even more meaningfully, look at the sheep all around.